Skip to Main Content

 Professional Facilities

-Access to top post-production houses including Platige Image (Warsaw) and Orka Studio (Warsaw), delivering industry-standard finishing.
+Access to top post-prod houses including Platige Image (Warsaw) and Orka Studio (Warsaw), delivering industry-standard finishing.

 English-Polish Editing

-Our English-Polish bilingual editors bridge international productions with Poland's deep pool of technically skilled post-production talent.
+Our English-Polish bilingual editors bridge global shoots with Poland's deep pool of in tech skilled post-prod talent.

 Remote Collaboration

-CET timezone enables seamless collaboration across European productions, with skilled English-speaking technicians at competitive rates.
+CET timezone enables seamless joint work across European shoots, with skilled English-speaking technicians at competitive rates.

 Frequently Asked Questions